alexilyenko/alexilyenko.github.io/_posts/2017-09-05-uiautomator-page-object.markdown

                     : BaseScreen(device) {
 ...
 ```
 This snippet says that `Calculator` class extends from `BaseScreen` class and passes `UiDevice` instance to its superclass.
-Passing device instance in constructor of Page Object is considered to be common practice in constructing Page Objects, since we're separating tests and app logic.
+Passing device instance in constructor of Page Object is considered to be the common practice in constructing Page Objects, since we're separating tests and app logic.
 But creating of `BaseScreen` is optional, that's something I like to do to encapsulate all common actions which can be done with any screen.
 Remember, we did something similar with `BaseTest`?

 `BaseScreen` example:
 ```kotlin